gmalim/NBA_analysis/README.md

 To run the analysis:

 - Choose the year you want to use to run some validation tests (*validation_year*) and the year you want to predict (*predicion_year*), both in range 2000-2018.
 The years that are not selected for validation tests and prediction are used to train the model.
-- Choose whether you want to include advanced player statistics (e.g. *PER*, *WS*, etc.) in the model or not.
+- Choose whether you want to include advanced player statistics (e.g. *PER*, *VORP*, etc.) in the model or not.
 - Choose a ML classifier from the list above.